dreamos82/Dreamos64/README.md

 ### Acknowledgements

-Well so far a big thank you goes to [DeanoBurrito](https://github.com/DeanoBurrito) that implemented several stuff for Dreamos64 (x2apic, fixed some bugs, and more to come...)
+Well so far a big thank you goes to [DeanoBurrito](https://github.com/DeanoBurrito) that implemented several stuff for Dreamos64 (x2apic, fixed some bugs, logging, and more to come...) not to mention his precious help explaining things and reviewing my crappy code :)
 And his operating system is worth a mention too: [NorthPort](https://github.com/DeanoBurrito/northport)